-{\it Methodology and setup:} The naive fermion action below has the infamous fermion doubling problem, and it leads to 16 fermions as opposed to 1 in 4-dimension.
-The Staggered fermion introduces a redefinition of the quark field (e.g., $\psi_{\rm st}(x)=\gamma_4^{x_4}\gamma_1^{x_1} \gamma_2^{x_2} \gamma_3^{x_3}\psi(x)$ at the site $x=\{x_1,x_2,x_3,x_4\}$ in the MILC conversion) to partially fix the fermion doubling problem, and further improvement likes the HISQ action~\cite{Follana:2006rc} is needed to suppress the mixing between 4 residual fermions.
-On the other hand, the Wilson fermion can avoid the entire doubling problem, but it introduces an explicit chiral symmetry breaking effect on the quark mass.
-Such an effect can be improved by adding a clover term.
-The solution to avoid the entire fermion doubling problem without explicit chiral symmetry breaking is the Ginsparg-Wilson action~\cite{Ginsparg:1981bj}, likes the overlap fermion~\cite{Chiu:1998eu,Liu:2002qu}.
-More details of the fermion actions can be found in the Supplemental materials~\cite{ref_sm}.
+{\it Methodology and setup:} The naive fermion action has the infamous fermion doubling problem, and it leads to 16 fermions as opposed to 1 in 4 dimensions.
+The Staggered fermion introduces a redefinition of the quark field (e.g., $\psi_{\rm st}(x)=\gamma_4^{x_4}\gamma_1^{x_1} \gamma_2^{x_2} \gamma_3^{x_3}\psi(x)$ at the site $x=\{x_1,x_2,x_3,x_4\}$ in the MILC convention) to partially fix the fermion doubling problem, and further improvement such as the use of the HISQ action~\cite{Follana:2006rc} is needed to suppress the mixing between the four residual fermions.
+On the other hand, the Wilson fermion avoids the entire doubling problem, but it introduces an explicit chiral symmetry breaking effect on the quark mass.
+Such an effect can be suppressed by adding a clover term.
+The solution to avoid the entire fermion doubling problem without explicit chiral symmetry breaking is to use a Ginsparg-Wilson action~\cite{Ginsparg:1981bj}, such as the overlap fermion~\cite{Chiu:1998eu,Liu:2002qu}.
+More details of the fermion actions can be found in the Supplemental Materials~\cite{ref_sm}.

-At the next-to-leading-order (NLO) of the partially quenched $\chi$PT, the pion masses used in the mixed action effect definition Eq.~(\ref{eq:def_mix}) can be non-zero when $m_{\pi,{\rm vv}}\neq m_{\pi,{\rm ss}}$, even the fermion actions used by the valence and sea quarks are the same.
-Thus in this work, we majorly concentrate on the unitary case with the valence pion mass tuned to be the same as the sea pion mass, \bal \Delta_{\rm mix, uni}(m_{\pi},a)\equiv \Delta_{\rm mix}(m_{\pi},m_{\pi},a). \eal $\Delta_{\rm mix, uni}$ approaches exactly zero in the continuum and then is good reference to verify the additional discretization error in the mixed fermion action simulation.
-Such a definition is different from that used in the previous $\chi$QCD study~\cite{Lujan:2012wg} but still provides consistent result, and detailed comparison can be found in the supplemental materials~\cite{ref_sm}.
+At the next-to-leading-order (NLO) of the PQ$\chi$PT, the mixed-action effect defined in Eq.~(\ref{eq:def_mix}), can be nonzero when $m_{\pi,{\rm vv}}\neq m_{\pi,{\rm ss}}$, even if the fermion actions used by the valence and sea quarks are the same.
+Thus in this work, we majorly concentrate on the unitary case with the valence pion mass tuned to be the same as the sea pion mass, \bal \Delta_{\rm mix, uni}(m_{\pi},a)\equiv \Delta_{\rm mix}(m_{\pi},m_{\pi},a). \eal $\Delta_{\rm mix, uni}$ approaches exactly zero in the continuum and thus is a good reference to verify the additional discretization error in the mixed fermion action simulation.
+Such a definition is different from that used \lc{in} the previous $\chi$QCD study~\cite{Lujan:2012wg} but still provides consistent results, and detailed comparisons can be found in the Supplemental Materials~\cite{ref_sm}.

 Since the HYP smearing~\cite{Hasenfratz:2001hp} can make the cost of the overlap fermion calculation to be much cheaper and the fluctuation of the clover fermion around the physical pion mass to be smaller, we will concentrate on the following three kinds of the valence fermion actions to calculate $\Delta_{\rm mix}$: